gnorthrup/HyperparasiteEvolution/README.md

 # Evolutionary Dynamics of Hyperparasitism
-Scripts and data files accompanying the manuscript "Evolutionary Dynamics of Hyperparasitism" by Graham R Northrup, Steven R Parratt, Carly Rozins, Anna-Liisa Laine, and Mike Boots
+Scripts and data files accompanying the manuscript "Evolutionary Dynamics of Hyperparasitism" by Graham R Northrup, Andy White, Steven R Parratt, Carly Rozins, Anna-Liisa Laine, and Mike Boots
-The repository is split into three pieces
+The repository is split into two pieces
-- Model.R: contains the model implementation, and example code for creating the numerical solutions used.
-As presented, the script will generate the numerical solutions needed to create figure 5 in the main text.
-- /Numerics: contains the various results of iterations of model.R which were used to create the figures in the manuscript
+- /Simulations contains all the code to recover old versions of the figures and to run simulations to verify the results
-- /Figures: contains all scripts required to recreate the figures present in the manuscript
+- Everything else is a maple script to numerically calculate the figures used in the most recent version of the paper